Explore Jobs

 LPN RN

-To become an LPN, you must complete an accredited practical nursing program which usually takes about one to two years to complete.
-These can be found at technical or community colleges.
-To become an RN, you must complete either a bachelor’s of science in nursing (BSN), an associate’s degree in nursing (ADN), or a diploma from an approved nursing program.
-These programs take anywhere from two to four years to complete.
+To become an LPN, you must complete an accredited practical nursing program, typically lasting one to two years at a community or technical college.
+To become an RN, you must earn either a Bachelor of Science in Nursing (BSN), an Associate’s Degree in Nursing (ADN), or a diploma from an accredited nursing program, which takes two to four years.

-LPNs can advance to supervisory positions or pursue additional education to advance into other specialties or become RNs.
-RNs can advance to management positions such as Chief of Nursing or become advanced practice registered nurses (APRN)
+LPNs can advance to supervisory roles or further their education to specialize or become RNs.
+RNs can progress to management roles like Chief Nursing Officer or specialize as advanced practice registered nurses (APRNs).

 What Is an LPN?

-A Licensed Practical Nurse (LPN) can sometimes be referred to as a Licensed Vocational Nurse (LVN).
-These nurses have completed schooling with a specific LPN program which typically takes about two years to complete and can be found at most community or vocational colleges.
+A Licensed Practical Nurse (LPN)—also known as a Licensed Vocational Nurse (LVN) in some states—completes a practical nursing program, typically taking two years at community or vocational colleges.

 What Is an RN?

-• Pass NCLEX-RN.
-RNs must also pass the National Council Licensure Examination (NCLEX-RN) in order to be fully licensed.
+• Pass NCLEX-RN: Successfully pass the National Council Licensure Examination for Registered Nurses.

-• Renewals.
-Just like an LPN, RNs must renew their license every two years by completing their state’s continuing education requirements.
+• Renewals: RNs must renew their licenses every two years, fulfilling state continuing education requirements.

 1. Can I become an RN or LPN online?